- Study a Masters course approved by the Health and Care Professions Council

 Admissions information

-Please note that this course operates a pooled admissions approach and has a final application deadline of 17 May 2024.
-We may look to open another pool for our September 2024 intake, however this cannot be guaranteed.
+Please note that this course operates a pooled admissions approach and had a final application deadline of 28th June.
+We may look to open another pool for our September 2024 intake, however, this cannot be guaranteed.

 Your portfolio